lcultrera/WildCapture/AutoEncoder/README.md

 ##Dataset structure

-In this repository, we provide the attention heatmaps dataset for both In-Distribution and Out-of-Distribution classes.
-You can find these datasets at the link:
+In this repository, we provide the attention heatmaps dataset for both In-Distribution (Used to train the Autoenceoder) and Out-of-Distribution classes (with which you can calculate the reconstruction error).
+You can find these datasets at the link: https://drive.google.com/file/d/1S9iIM33BBdagDBEqWDRTaAtFMhSreAiO/view?usp=sharing.

 -in_distribution_data.csv: CSV file containing the path of attention heatmaps for all the images in the In-Distribution classes.
 -ood_data.csv: CSV file containing the path of attention heatmaps for all the images in the Out-of-Distribution classes.